build-on-aws/content/posts/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 Now let's get started!

-## Create a unit test that runs on `git push`
+## Create a Unit Test That Runs on `git push`

-First, [Create a new repository](https://github.com/new) on GitHub.
+First, [create a new repository](https://github.com/new) on GitHub.
 For the rest of this tutorial, we'll assume you used `ci-cd-serverless-spark` for the repository name.
 The repository can be public or private.

-> **Note** Make sure you use the same repository name that you did when you created the CloudFormation Stack above!
+> **Note:** Make sure you use the same repository name that you did when you created the CloudFormation Stack above!

 ![](images/github-repo-create.png)